 1. Design a Secure Home Environment Every child deserves a safe and comforting environment, particularly at home.
 Enhance the security in your home with essential measures such as childproof locks on entrances and exits.
 Equip windows with alarms that alert you when they open.
 Add safety gates in areas that pose a risk, such as stairways or kitchens.
 Highlight these safety setups to your child and assure them that these measures are in place to create a secure, nurturing retreat where they’re loved and cared for.

 2. Adopt Tracking and Identification Measures Technological advancements provide useful solutions for safety concerns.
 Think about utilizing wearable identification options like medical alert bracelets or necklaces inscribed with your child’s name, your contact details, and any necessary medical information.
-Moreover, GPS-enabled devices can be attached to your child’s clothing or accessories, allowing you to track their location when required.
+GPS-enabled devices can be attached to your child’s clothing or accessories, allowing you to track their location when required.
 Providing this additional layer of security not only reassures you but can also assist community members and authorities to keep your child safe.

 3. Leverage the Efficacy of Visual Aids Visual prompts are a powerful tool for children with ASD.
 Use symbols, pictures or diagrams to demonstrate safety rules and boundaries within and outside the home.
 Place these images creatively around the house to reinforce safe areas for exploration and zones that are off-limits.
 These visual guides can provide clear, non-verbal cues that reinforce your verbal messages about safety boundaries.